-The innovation which won us the design and which has continued to be the basis for both the 27.4 m (90') and 38.1 m (125') channel alternates is the use of a thru-girder design for the bascule spans (see Figure 3).
+The innovation which won us the design and which continued to be the basis for both the 27.4 m (90') and 38.1 m (125') channel alternates is the use of a thru-girder design for the bascule spans (see Figure 3).

 In a thru-girder span the effective span depth from top of roadway to underside of the framing (clearance point) is set by the depth of the floor framing, not by the depth of the main load carrying girders.
-We determined that a 1.0m (3.3 foot) depth from the P.G. line was sufficient to span between the two girders which would be located at the edge of roadway with the sidewalks bracketed off the outside face.
-By setting the vertical grade 1m higher than the vertical clearance tight points at the face of the fenders we were able to lower the profile grade fully 1.8 m (6') from the preliminary design (see Figure 2).
+We determined that a 1.0 m (3.3') depth from the P.G. line was sufficient to span between the two girders, which would be located at the edge of roadway with the sidewalks bracketed off the outside face.
+By setting the vertical grade 1.0 m (3.3') higher than the vertical clearance tight points at the face of the fenders we were able to lower the profile grade 1.8 m (6') from the preliminary design (see Figure 2).
 This represented more than a 20% reduction of overall height.
-An additional benefit was that we were able to use 5% max slopes on the approaches which keeps the sidewalks within the confines of ADA without the need for design exceptions or "rest" areas.
+An additional benefit was that we were able to use 5% max slopes on the approaches which kept the sidewalks within the confines of the ADA without the need for design exceptions or "rest" areas.

-The depth of the two thru girders was set by the depth of the floor framing and the height of the standard "F"- shape traffic barrier (2'-8") which will separate the girder from the roadway.
-Using this overall depth of 1.90m we have optimized the girder web and flange plates for economy of material.
+The depth of the two thru girders was set by the depth of the floor framing and the height of the standard "F"- shape traffic barrier 0.815 m (2'-8") which separates the girder from the roadway.
+Using this overall depth of 1.90 m (6'-3") we have optimized the girder web and flange plates for economy of material.
 (Figure 4).

-Another wrinkle in the design is the 7° 15' skew between the centerline of Ocean Avenue and the centerline of ICWW.
+Another wrinkle in the design was the 7° 15' skew between the centerline of Ocean Avenue and the centerline of ICWW.
 We decided that for aesthetics and to keep the design as simple as possible, the two leaves would be square to the centerline of Ocean Avenue, but for reasons of hydraulic opening and scour that the bascule piers would parallel the ICWW.